petros-d/docs/docs/deployment-metrics.md

 You can hover over each bar to see the corresponding hour interval displayed in both UTC and your local timezone.
 Below that, you can see the number of successful DAG runs and the number of failed DAG runs.
 If a bar is partially or fully red, it means that one or more DAG runs failed within that hour interval.

-The bolded value above the graph denotes the total number of DAGs that the metric is checking.
-The metric checks only unpaused DAGs for DAG runs, so this number might be less than the total number of DAGs in your Deployment.
+The bolded value above the graph denotes the total number of DAG runs that have been executed in the last 24 hours.

 ::: caution